vivecalindahl/recommender-systems/README.md

-# logistic-regression
+# recommender-systems

-A playground for reinforcement learning.
+A playground for recommender systems.

 Use [Pipenv](https://pipenv.pypa.io/en/latest/#) to set up the Python environment for running the notebook.